Get Involved |

-People with ALS, caregivers, family, and friends also play a big role in the fight against ALS.
+People living with ALS, caregivers, family, and friends also play a big role in the fight against ALS.
 You can make a difference by advocating, fundraising, volunteering, or donating.

-People with ALS, caregivers, family, and friends also play a big role in the fight against ALS.
+People living with ALS, caregivers, family, and friends also play a big role in the fight against ALS.
 You can make a difference by advocating, fundraising, volunteering, or donating.

 Advocate